USS Cullman: History

 Cullman was named after a county in Alabama.
 She was launched 17 November 1944 by Consolidated Steel at Wilmington, Los Angeles, under a Maritime Commission contract; transferred to the navy 24 January 1945; and commissioned the next day.

 Departing San Francisco 23 March 1945, Cullman arrived at Pearl Harbor 29 March and operated in training and inter-island transport duties until 6 July when she sailed for San Diego.
 Embarking troops and cargo, Cullman sailed 20 July for calls at Eniwetok and Ulithi on her way to Batangas Bay, Luzon, arriving shortly after the end of hostilities on 20 August.
 She loaded occupation troops, landed her army passengers at Tokyo Bay from 2 to 4 September, and arrived at Okinawa 7 September.

 Transporting occupation troops

 Cullman made one voyage to Guam, then landed US Marines at Taku Bar, China, for the reoccupation of northern China between 30 September and 6 October.
-Sailing by way of Manila, she lifted Chinese troops from Hong Kong to Taku and Tsingtao in two voyages from 24 October to 21 November.
+Sailing by way of Manila, she lifted Chinese troops from Hong Kong to Taku and Qingdao in two voyages from 24 October to 21 November.